 That’s it!
 Congratulations.
 You SOLD your house, and the money is in your pocket.

 After the Closing

 Take your money and relax in your new home.
 Or, if the opportunity arises, go on vacation.
 Selling your property can indeed be a lengthy, complicated, and drawn-out endeavor, but a cash buyer means it doesn’t have to be.
-Within a week or two of deciding to sell your house, and with the right house buyer, you can have it sold and the experience nothing more than a pleasant memory.
+Within a week or two of deciding to sell your house, and with the right house buyer, you can have it sold and experience nothing more than a pleasant memory.

 Of course, selling to an investor for cash isn’t for everyone.
 Make sure to ask the right questions and pick the buyer that is the right match for you.